spikedoanz/public/wirehead-blog.md

 ### 3. loader.py

-This script provides a simple way, an example really, to fetch a single sample from Wirehead
+This script is provides a simple way to fetch a single sample from Wirehead.

-We provide two kinds of datasets for fetching data MongoheadDataset (dictionary-like) and MongoTupleheadDataset (tuple-like).
+We provide two kinds of datasets for fetching dataL MongoheadDataset (dictionary-like) and MongoTupleheadDataset (tuple-like).

-Similar to `manager.py`, it's pretty much plug and play, and you can insert this into anywhere you'd like in your regular training script.
-The only thing you need to specify is the path to your config file (again, it is "config.yaml" in this example)
+Similar to manager.py, it's pretty much plug and play, and you can insert this into anywhere you'd like in your regular training script. the only thing you need to specify is the path to your config file (again, it is "config.yaml" in this example).

 ```python
 import torch